jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.12.6 FilterLidarScanAngles

-Removes points in a LAS file with scan angles greater than a threshold..
+Removes points in a LAS file with scan angles greater than a threshold.

 *Parameters*: